 Q: Can I join a meeting using a phone?

 Yes, you can join a meeting from a phone using either dial-in or Amazon Chime call me.
 With dial-in, you manually dial the meeting phone number and then enter the meeting PIN.
-With Amazon Chime call me, you enter your phone number in the Chime Web Application or simple screen share viewer and Chime calls you back.
+With Amazon Chime call me, you enter your phone number in the Amazon Chime Web Application or mobile app and Amazon Chime calls you back.
 For dial-in rates, please see conference call dial-in rates.
 For Amazon Chime call me rates, please see Amazon Chime call me rates.
-For more information on joining meeting by phone, please see the Chime documentation.
+For more information on joining meeting by phone, please see the Amazon Chime documentation.

 Q: What countries does Amazon Chime call me work in?